dumberjs/dumberjs.github.io/docs/get-started.md

 `dumber` is my attempt to follow the old school UNIX philosophy: do one thing, and do it well.
 No transpiling, no minimization, no dev server...

 For other all-in-one bundlers, they are super easy to get started with small app.
 But for every real world app, it's inevitable for developers to customise the build and deploy tasks.
-Once you hit the boundaries of all-in-one solutions, it becomes harder and harder to something they didn't offer.
+Once you hit the boundaries of all-in-one solutions, it becomes harder and harder to do something they didn't offer.

 `dumber` only does one thing, to pack resources into bundles.
 By giving up those unneeded features, `dumber` is simple yet flexible.
-By giving back control to the developer, `dumber` stays out of your way.
-You write the build/deploy tasks in gulp, `dumber` is only one small step in your task `.pipe(dr())`.
+By giving back control to you, `dumber` stays out of your way.
+You write your tasks in gulp, `dumber` is only one small step in your task `.pipe(dr())`.